-Generally the swimmer from Abbeville changed a lot after the Olympics.
+Generally, the swimmer from Abbeville changed a lot after the Olympics.
 With 28 years he doesn’t want to continue with the same routine in the water.
 “I changed my program and focus on 50 meters backstroke.
 Therefore I reduced my time in the water and try to improve my performance with other types of practice”, explains Stravius.
-Nevertheless he wants to stay with his longtime coach Michel Chrétien.
+Nevertheless, he wants to stay with his longtime coach Michel Chrétien.
 “Michel has six other swimmers.
-During their second time in water, I’ll practice something else”, says Stravius.
-With this new plan he wants to go his way to the World Championships 2017 in Budapest.
+During their second time in the water, I’ll practice something else”, says Stravius.
+With this new plan, he wants to go his way to the World Championships 2017 in Budapest.

-At the World Championships he will then focus on the 50 Backstroke individually.
+At the World Championships, he will then focus on the 50 Backstroke individually.
 But also Jérémy Stravius will stick to training with the French team and their relays in freestyle.
 Especially the atmosphere in the French national team is one key factor for the World Champion of 2011.
 “The spirit in the team during practice and competitions is special.
-In France we’ve a lot of swimmers with high performance.
+In France, we have a lot of swimmers with high performance.
 Hence a lot of people want to practice together with the French team.
 I’m proud to be part of this”, Stravius says.
-For the coming months Jérémy will work hard to become a member of the French team at the World Championships.
+For the coming months, Jérémy will work hard to become a member of the French team at the World Championships.
 End of May he’ll try his comeback at the French Championships in Strasbourg.
-“Maybe I’ll need to wear a hand protection during the competition, but I’ll want to qualify for the World Championships”, Stravius says.« back to overview
+“Maybe I’ll need to wear hand protection during the competition, but I’ll want to qualify for the World Championships”, Stravius says.« back to overview